lykkelig/Movies-ETL/README.md

 # Module 8 - ETL, Extract, Transform, Load

 ## Overview of Project
-Create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
+* Create an automated pipeline that takes in new data, performs the appropriate transformations, and loads the data into existing tables.
-Deliverable 1: Write an ETL Function to Read Three Data Files Deliverable 2: Extract and Transform the Wikipedia Data Deliverable 3: Extract and Transform the Kaggle data Deliverable 4: Create the Movie Database
+* Deliverable 1: Write an ETL Function to Read Three Data Files
+* Deliverable 2: Extract and Transform the Wikipedia Data
+* Deliverable 3: Extract and Transform the Kaggle data
+* Deliverable 4: Create the Movie Database

 ## Analysis Three Jupyter notebooks
-* [Atomic:] Write a function that reads in the three data files and creates three separate DataFrames.
+*  Write a function that reads in the three data files and creates three separate DataFrames.
-* [Atomic:] Extract and transform the Wikipedia data so you can merge it with the Kaggle metadata.
+*  Extract and transform the Wikipedia data so you can merge it with the Kaggle metadata.
-* [Atomic:] Extract and transform the Kaggle metadata and MovieLens rating data, then convert the transformed data into separate DataFrames.
+*  Extract and transform the Kaggle metadata and MovieLens rating data, then convert the transformed data into separate DataFrames.

 ## Summary  End Result
-* [Atomic:]
+* The movie database was successfully created!